openhab/openhab-docs/configuration/editors.md

 Currently there are several existing solutions, that can help you configuring your openHAB instance in a textual way.
 There are two bigger projects for this.
 _Eclipse Smart Home - Designer_ as a standalone editor and _openHAB VS Code_ as an extension for the Visual Studio Code open source editor.
-Additionally some syntax highlighting solutions for other text editors are presented in the _Others_ section.
+Additionally some syntax highlighting solutions for other text editors are presented in the _Other Syntax Highlighting Solutions_ section.
 This documentation page can give you some guidance in choosing the right one for you and setting it up.

 {::options toc_levels="2"/}